Posted On: May 29, 2025

 How to Become a Real Estate Agent in Florida

-So, how do you become a real estate agent?
+So, how can you get started?
 The simple answer is taking a pre-license course, passing a test, and finding a broker to work under.
 The long answer is a little more complicated.
+Let’s dive in.

 Package